Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Methods

-We analyze the senators of the 116th Congress, which ended on January 3, 2021.
-We use this particular congress because ChatGPT is trained on information up to 2021.
-We do not look at previous congresses in order to prevent the newest information ChatGPT learns from leaking into assessments of ideologies of members of previous congresses.
-We obtain this list of senators from Voteview \citep{voteview2021}.
-We keep Martha McSally (R-AZ) and Kelly Loeffler (R-GA) on the list of senators.\footnote{Martha McSally was appointed to the Senate following interim Senator Jon Kyl's resignation.
-She then ran in Arizona's special election to finish the remainder of the Senate term, but lost to Mark Kelly.
-Similarly, Kelly Loeffler was appointed to the Senate following Johnny Isakson's resignation for health reasons at the end of 2019.}
+We analyze the senators of the 116th Congress, which convened on January 3, 2019 and ended on January 3, 2021.
+We use this particular Congress because ChatGPT is trained on information up to 2021.
+We do not look at previous Congresses in order to prevent ChatGPT's newest information from leaking into assessments of the ideologies of members of previous Congresses.
+We obtain this list of senators from Voteview \parencite{voteview2021}.
+We keep Martha McSally (R-AZ) and Kelly Loeffler (R-GA) on the list of senators.
+Martha McSally was appointed to the Senate following interim Senator Jon Kyl's resignation.
+She then ran in Arizona's special election to finish the remainder of the Senate term but lost to Mark Kelly.
+Similarly, Kelly Loeffler was appointed to the Senate following Johnny Isakson's resignation for health reasons at the end of 2019.

-To reduce the total number of pairwise comparisons that need to be made using ChatGPT and to more effectively prompt ChatGPT in pairwise comparisons (see below), we first used ChatGPT to place each senator into one of four categories: liberal Democrat, moderate Democrat, moderate Republican, or conservative Republican.
-For details about the prompts used, see Section \ref{sec_si:categorization_senators} in the Supplemental Information.
-Among the 48 Democrats (including Angus King and Bernie Sanders, two independents who caucus with the Democrats) and 54 Republicans (including Kelly Loeffler and Martha McSally), there were 30 liberal Democrats, 18 moderate Democrats, 6 moderate Republicans, and 48 conservative Republicans.
+We pairwise compare all senators of the 116th Congress.
+We call these pairwise comparisons ``matchups.''
+We input the following prompt into ChatGPT for matchups between Democratic senators and matchups between a Democratic senator and a Republican senator: \begin{quote}

-We then turn to pairwise comparisons, which we call ``matchups.''
-We input the following prompt into ChatGPT for matchups between Democratic senators: \begin{quote}
+Based on past voting records and statements, which senator is more liberal: [senator 1] ([senator 1 party abbrev]-[senator 1 state abbrev]) or [senator 2] ([senator 2 party abbrev]-[senator 2 state abbrev])? \end{quote} For matchups between Republican senators, we use a similar prompt: \begin{quote}

-\texttt{Which senator is more liberal: [senator 1] ([senator 1 party abbrev]-[senator 1 state abbrev]) or [senator 2] ([senator 2 party abbrev]-[senator 2 state abbrev])?} \end{quote} We use the above prompt for matchups between moderate Democrats and moderate Republicans.
-For matchups between Republican senators, we use a similar prompt: \begin{quote}
+Based on past voting records and statements, which senator is more conservative: [senator 1] ([senator 1 party abbrev]-[senator 1 state abbrev]) or [senator 2] ([senator 2 party abbrev]-[senator 2 state abbrev])? \end{quote}